 All residents are entitled to a peaceful lifestyle.

-Some examples of noise which are not allowed include persistant dog barking or amplified sound.
+Some examples of noise that are not allowed include persistant dog barking or amplified sound.

-Disturbances resulting from fighting, screaming, shouting, swearing, singing, loud parties and use of rude language should be directed to Halton Regional Police Services.
+Disturbances resulting from fighting, screaming, shouting, swearing, singing, loud parties and use of rude language should be directed to Halton Regional Police Services at 905-825-4747.

 For more information, or to file a noise or nuisance complaint, contact ServiceOakville:

 Monday through Friday (excluding holidays)